tbee/mavenToolchains/README.md

 # maven toolchains
-The repo contains scripts (right now just one) to do things with maven toolchains.
+This repo contains scripts (right now just one) to do things with maven toolchains.

-Look in the respective source file for more information.
+Look in the respective source files for more information.